 Some suggest that a garden was chosen to symbolize the holy garden from which Adam and Eve were expelled.
 And Jesus suffered in the garden so that we could return to the sacred garden.

 What happened in the Garden of Gethsemane?

 Jesus often met with his disciples at the Garden of Gethsemane (John 18:2).
-But the most notable events took place on the night Jesus was arrested, the night before his crucifixion.
-According to the four Gospels, Jesus underwent agony in the garden, and afterward, he was arrested.
+But the most notable events occurred on the night Jesus was arrested, the night before his crucifixion.
+According to the four Gospels, Jesus underwent agony in the garden and was arrested afterward.

 Since we mentioned the four Gospels, here are the relevant quotes.